jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I tear his lesson book up.
 Tear every page into pieces.
 Never again!

-Years pass.
 He does the fetching.
 He does the tidying.
 He does the cleaning.
 I look over to make sure the work gets done.

+Years pass.
+The kitchen is stocked.
+The house is tidy and clean.
+I give orders.
+I read and write and go to parties.
+Everything is working.

 One day Frederick never comes back.
 I don't know how he managed to flee North.
 To read maps.
 To read schedules.
 He's tricky.